 The issue with travel guides is lack of inspiration, design orientation and amount of crowd on popular sights.
-I found out that a successful design trip is a combination of beautiful places with some tech or modern approach to the design of the environment and everyday things.
-I am looking for technological things which makes the life of citizens better.
+I found out that a successful design trip is a combination of beautiful places, modern technology and being in well thought environment and small everyday things.

 To find design kicks I plan where and what I’d like to see.
-I combined sports, good coffee places and museums.
+I combined spots, good coffee places and museums.

 DOX Museum of Modern art For sure the first place to visit.
 The building is awesome.
 There is a huge zeppelin on the top.
 Exhibitions are usually exciting.
 The best option to get there by metro and then walk.
 Adult €8.
 Quite good coffee place.